 That second hit of carbon, experts say, contains compounds that do more to accelerate climate change than those from the original fire.
 And future fires over previously burned ground could make climate prospects even more bleak.

 “The worst possible situation is the fire that comes through and kills everything,” said Nic Enstice, regional science coordinator for the Sierra Nevada Conservancy.
-“Then, ten or fifteen years later, another fire comes through and releases all the carbon left in the trees on the ground.
+“Then, 10 or 15 years later, another fire comes through and releases all the carbon left in the trees on the ground.
 That’s really bad.”

 It’s a scenario that could explode at any time.
 Enstice cited a research paper published this year that laid out a chilling tableau: California has more than a 120 million dead trees strewn around its mountain ranges, with the southern Sierra hardest hit.